awslabs/git-secrets/README.rst

 The ``install.sh`` script will perform the following actions:

-1. Install the git-secrets command to your PATH.
+1. Install the ``git-secrets`` command to your PATH.
 2. Configure the appropriate command to use for grep.
+3. Ask if you want to install a number of pre-configured prohibited patterns.

 .. warning::

-    You MUST install the git hooks for every repo that you wish to use with git-secrets.
+    You're not done yet!
+You MUST install the git hooks for every repo that you wish to use with ``git secrets install``.

 Installing git hooks for a repository